-In the month of Feb 2019 I attended Voice Design course for 8 weeks, conducted by UX Academy and thought of sharing my experience I had with the course, so it can help someone who is interested to take this course out there.
+In the month of February 2019 I attended Voice Design Course for 6 weeks, conducted by UX Academy and thought of sharing my experience I had with this conversational design course, so it can help someone who is interested to take this course out there.

-I have come across this course on UX Academy, and as far as I’m aware, this is the only community who is doing the short-term courses on Voice.
+I have come across this course on UX Academy, and as far as I’m aware, this is the only community who is doing the short-term courses on Voice, based in London.
 I thought to enrol for this course and see what difference I can bring in the Voice design by learning more about it.

-Few weeks before the start date of the course, I was sent some resources to go through so to get some idea about what is Voice Design, which was really helpful.
+Few weeks before the start date of the UX training, I was sent some resources to go through so to get some idea about what is Voice Design, which was really helpful.

 On the first day of the course, we were introduced to Stratis Valachis a Senior UX Designer for Aviva Digital Garage and he has taken us through his experience, range of concepts we are going to learn in this course, and we were introduced to Goncalo Andrade a Lead UX Designer who is very good at development skills, he was there to help us if we got any questions.
 We also have Zara Nowell, a user experience designer from Aviva who taught us about the prototyping and testing skills.